skip to main content

 Sensitive information

-ACER, in pursuing the Purpose, may collect your sensitive information such as health information, for example, in case you need special consideration in sitting the QPS Entrance Assessment.
-By ticking the box, during registration in the ACER portal, you consent to ACER collecting, using, storing and disclosing your sensitive information as specified in this Privacy Statement.
+By ticking the box, during registration for the Assessment in the ACER portal, YOU CONSENT to ACER collecting, using, storing and disclosing your sensitive information as specified in this Privacy Statement.

-ACER may disclose your personal information (including sensitive information) to:
+ACER may disclose your personal information (including sensitive information, where permitted) to the following parties where reasonably necessary for the Purpose:

 Transfer outside of Australia